-- a) The provision of health, dental and well-being facilities will be supported where they can demonstrate that they are designed in ways sensitive to the parish and landscape setting and meet sustainable travel principles to access them, minimising the requirement for additional car parking. - b) The replacement of existing GP practices with a single larger centralised practice with additional medical facilities will be supported, in line with current Health Service policy.
+- a) The provision of health, dental and well-being facilities will be supported where they can demonstrate that they are designed in ways sensitive to the parish and landscape setting and meet sustainable travel principles to access them, minimising the requirement for additional car parking. - b) The replacement of existing GP practices with a single larger centralised practice with additional medical facilities will be supported.